sou-lab/SetiUI-Icons-Sublime/README.md

 # itg.flat Side Bar Icons

-This is not Package. only Sublime Text 3.
+This is not Package.
+Sublime Text 3 only.

 When using theme the [Theme - itg.flat](https://github.com/itsthatguy/theme-itg-flat), Add sidebar icons.